0xPolygonMiden/compiler/CONTRIBUTING.md

 **We reserve the right to close PRs at our discretion, or batch trivial valid fixes into internal commits.**

-## Flow
+## Pull Requests

-We are using [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow), so all code changes happen through pull requests from a [forked repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+We are using [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow), so all code changes from external contributors must happen through pull requests from a [forked repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ### Branching